nikolaitur/Shopify-Boilerplate-Theme/readme.md

 ## Quick Start
 #### To use this starter theme and theme development tool, Node.js and Gulp v4 should be installed in your system.

-First 4 steps are one-time installation steps for each project.
-5th step is repeatable step during theme development.
+First 5 steps are one-time installation steps for each project, they takes up to 15 minutes.
+6th step is repeatable step during theme development.
 1) Clone this starter theme to your pc: `git clone git@gitlab.com:binaery-team/goats-theme.git`
 2) Create project repository in Gitlab
 3) Change git origin url from this starter theme url to project git url you've just created: `git remote set-url origin <project-repository-url>`
 4) You should run `npm i` command to install javascript libraries we're using in theme and another needed packages for our theme development tool.
+5) Open config.yml and enter credentials for shopify store's theme you plan to work with.
+We have 3 environments: development, staging and production, please read more below.
-5) Then you should use our main theme development tool command: `gulp watch`.
+6) Then you should use our main theme development tool command: `gulp watch`.
 Once this command prompted, it will be running in background mode and showing you log output of your development till you cancel it from your terminal.
-But the main aim of this command is watching your code changes in `sources` folder, compiles such files to `build` folder and auto-upload the files to Shopify store.
-It also watches images and fonts you're adding to `sources/assets` and it compiles them too.
+But the main aim of this command is watch your code changes in `sources` folder, do their compilation to `build` folder and then upload the compiled files into Shopify store's theme.
+It also watches images and fonts you're adding to `sources/assets` and copies them to `build/assets` folder.

 Additional commands:
 Run `gulp deploy` to make full theme deployment (the key difference from `gulp watch` is that watch is doing partial deployment and only for files which you're changing while this command is running in your terminal).
 Once this command runs, it compiles theme from `sources` folder to `build` folder and deploys all theme files from `build` folder to Shopify store theme.